Student Success Initiatives

 - Increase academic performance and preparation for postsecondary education.

 - Increase high school graduation and postsecondary participation rates.

 - Increase students’ and their families’ knowledge of postsecondary options, preparation, and finances.

-UH West O‘ahu has a strong commitment to our local high school students by developing innovative programs to help them prepare, transition and eventually succeed in college.
-The Summer Academy is one of UH West O‘ahu’s signature programs that help local high school graduates get an early start on the college experience.
-There are normally several different programs to choose from depending on theme or criteria.
-Some programs are designed around traditional themes such as effective writing or college algebra, while others may focus on an area of interest to one of our talented faculty members who wish to inspire the next generation.
+UH West Oʻahu is committed to developing innovative programs to help students succeed in college.
+These Summer Programs are designed to help current and prospective students, such as local high school graduates, prepare, transition, and get an early start on the college experience, as well as give current students the support they need.
+UH West Oʻahu offers several different programs to choose from depending on academic area of interest or criteria.
+Some programs are designed around traditional themes, such as effective writing or college algebra, while others may focus on an area of interest of one of our talented faculty members who wishes to inspire the next generation.

 New Student Orientation

 New Student Orientation offers freshmen and transfer students an opportunity to learn more about the university as well as well as connect with their advisors for guidance on their chosen programs of study.
 Freshman Advising and Orientation is mandatory for all freshmen.
 Transfer Student Pre-Registration Workshops provides assistance to transfer students with their academic plans and understanding the requirements for their degrees.

 PUEO Leadership Program

 The PUEO (Peer Undergraduate Engagement and Orientation) leadership program is a peer mentor program dedicated to helping new freshmen adjust to college life.

 New Student Programs at UH West O‘ahu offers support services and programs that help freshmen transition from high school to college, and build the foundation for continued academic success.
 Programs are designed to put students on a path to graduation even before the first day of class and include: